The Loudspeaker Simulation Tool

 Linear-phase slope is created by checking Lin.pha, typically for FIR applications.

 Note!
 Order, Q factor, Lin.phase and Invert controls are hidden with Trifonov TP because settings are fixed.

 Target curve can also be loaded from frequency response file (txt/frd) with Open button or drag&drop.
 Target response can be scaled (dB), delayed (µs), polarity inverted, smoothed 1/2...1/24 octs and converted to minimum phase.
 Frequency range limits effect also to response file.
 Textbook response can be re-activated by clearing response file with X button.

-For example Axial=60%, Power=40% allows more error in power response than axial response which could be better if intended listening distance is very short or room is very damped i.e decay time is short.
+Weighting between SPL and Power&DI responses is controlled with percent values.
+Higher value produces smaller difference between the target and simulated response.
+For example SPL=60%, Power&DI=40% allows more error in power/in-room response than axial/LW response.
+That could be better if intended listening distance is very short or room is very damped i.e. decay time is short.

 Create target curve, select filter parameters/component values to be optimized from Parameters grid in Crossover tab.
 Include components with Optimize On/Toggle/Off commands in context menu of schematic.
 Start solver with Optimize button.
 Optimizer calculates squared error within frequency limits of each target curve.

 Check Minimum impedance and enter preferred minimum value to text box if you like to control impedance response.